 - Giphy – Create gifs to use on social media from existing video content in a matter of seconds from your most stunning video content.

 - Promo Republic – Create beautiful social media posts from a suite of assets that look fresh and interesting.
 The inspiration section is great for examples of social posts to promote your site and even includes ideas for flyers and assets for newsletters.

 - Botsociety.Io – Get a mock-up of your brand’s chatbot before launching.

-- Plagiarism Checker – A tool you might not think to use whilst writing but really should.
-Plagiarism isn’t just a matter of hurting the feelings of content creators but also that of search engines.
-With duplicate content penalties-a-plenty, it is important for the quality of your site to make sure that whilst you may be writing on an already well-documented subject, take an original stance or face the wrath of Google!
+- Plagiarism Checker – A tool you might not think to use whilst writing but should.
+Plagiarism isn’t just a matter of hurting the feelings of content creators and search engines.
+With duplicate content penalties, it is important for your site’s quality to ensure that while you may be writing on an already well-documented subject, take an original stance or face the wrath of Google!

-- Afterlight (for IOS) – Gorgeous social posts that are curated by an art director are little needed when Afterlight brings the artist to the palm of your hand.
+- Afterlight (for IOS) – Gorgeous, social posts that are curated by an art director are little needed when Afterlight brings the artist to the palm of your hand.
 My favorite reason to use the tool when I’m out on the go is that your audience is always looking for exciting content.
-The app is easily the most comprehensive free tool I’ve used to make sure my Instagram posts are perfectly color balanced before posting to keep in key with any existing branding.
-I rarely use the more in-your-face elements of the app, but if bold frames and burn effects are your thing then you’ll also find that in this self-contained editing platform.
+The app is easily the most comprehensive free tool I’ve used to make sure my Instagram posts are perfectly color-balanced before posting to keep them key with any existing branding.
+I rarely use the more in-your-face elements of the app, but if bold frames and burn effects are your things, then you’ll also find them in this self-contained editing platform.